 In general, exercise common sense logic, plan ahead and stay safe!
-Hurricanes are scary and can be stressful, but a good preparation can take the edge off the pressure.
+Hurricanes are scary and can be stressful, but a good preparation can take the edge off the hardship and anxiety.

 Disclaimer: The materials in this blog and the accompanying video on our YouTube channel and elsewhere are provided for informational purposes only.
 The authors of this post are not certified by any government agency as disaster preparation or management professionals.
 For more comprehensive and up-to-date guides, visit www.floridadisaster.org, www.fema.gov, www.nhc.noaa.gov, or www.ready.gov.
 The presented materials are not meant to provide any medical, legal, or financial advice.
 Some definitions are partially based on https://www.nhc.noaa.gov/aboutgloss.shtml#t.